PhungXuanAnh/django-rest-framework-sample/README.md

 ### 5.1.3.
 Using to_representation

-Using to_representation when you want to custom mutiple data fields
+Using to_representation when you want to custom multiple data fields

 All example in this serializer: **MusicianModelSerializerReadEffective_SerializerMethod** in file [music/using_serializer_effective/serializers.py](music/using_serializer_effective/serializers.py)